Adldap2/Adldap2/docs/CONFIGURATION.md

 #### Follow Referrals (optional)

 The follow referrals option is a boolean to tell active directory to follow a referral to another server on your network if the server queried knows the information your asking for exists, but does not yet contain a copy of it locally.
-This option is defaulted to true.
+This option is defaulted to false.

 For more information, visit: https://technet.microsoft.com/en-us/library/cc978014.aspx